tscholze/xamarin-road-to-surface-duo/README.md

 This project is written and owned by a beginner and meant for beginners.
 It would be perfect if experts could mentor the project - but this is just a mind in the clouds.

-If you are looking for the siblings app that's based on the UWP ecosystem to work with the Sutface Neo, please see the GitHub repository [tscholze/uwp-road-to-surface-neo](https://github.com/tscholze/uwp-road-to-surface-neo).
+If you are looking for the siblings app that's based on the UWP ecosystem to work with the Surface Neo, please see the GitHub repository [tscholze/uwp-road-to-surface-neo](https://github.com/tscholze/uwp-road-to-surface-neo).
+This project is currently on hold due to some emulator requirements that I cannot fulfill at the ment.

 ## Build status